TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/milestone2-analysis/index.md

+---
+layout: page
+title: "Milestone 2: Semantic Analysis"
-# Milestone 2: Semantic Analysis
+excerpt: "Milestone 2: Semantic Analysis"
+tags: ["assignment"]
+share: false
+---

 In this milestone, the MiniJava editor from the previous milestone is extended with semantic analyses.
 The extended editor should be able

 * to resolve references in a MiniJava program,
 * to calculate types of MiniJava expressions,
 * to report semantic errors, warnings, and notes, and
 * to provide semantic code completion.